MicrosoftDocs/dynamics365smb-docs-pr.de-de/business-central/admin-printer-setup-universal-print.md

 or
 You don't seem to have access to Universal Print.
 Make sure you have a Universal Print subscription, and that your account has been assigned a Universal Print license.

-## <a name="could-not-upload-the-document-to-print-job-" />Could not upload the document to print job 50.
+## <a name="could-not-upload-the-document-to-print-job-50" />Could not upload the document to print job 50.

 There is a technical problem withe the printer.
 Unsupported document-format: application/pdf.
 Supported formats: Attribute document-format-supported: SimpleIppValue-Type:MimeMediaType-Value:application/oxps